mradovic38/tiny-starcoder-evaluation/README.md

 In evaluating the performance of the Tiny Starcoder model, several metrics were analyzed for their correlation with manual labels.
 I have computed the Pearson and Spearman correlations between the manually created labels and various metrics.
 ### Insights:
 Most metrics exhibited negative correlations, which can be attributed to the labeling system where 0 indicates correctness and 2 indicates incorrectness.
-1. **Avoid Using Exact Match**: Since the exact match did not provide meaningful correlations, it should not be used in evaluation.

-2. **Use BLEU and chrF**: The negative correlations for both the chrF score and the BLEU score indicate that these metrics are inversely related to the quality of the predictions.
-As these scores increase, the likelihood of being labeled as correct also increases, making them strong candidates for evaluating model performance.

-3. **The ROUGE metrics** (ROUGE-1, ROUGE-2, and ROUGE-L) show similar trends, with negative correlations.
-These scores also effectively reflect the model's ability to generate relevant and coherent code completions, particularly in terms of n-gram overlap.
+1. **Exact Match has no meaningful correlation with the manual labels**, as both Pearson and Spearman correlations are undefined.

+2. **chrf has a moderate correlation**, indicating that this metric aligns reasonably well with manual evaluations.

+3. **BLEU demonstrates the strongest correlation with manual labels**, making it the most reliable metric in this evaluation.

+4. **ROUGE-1 and ROUGE-2 and ROUGE-L also show moderate positive correlations**, indicating moderate agreement with manual labels.

 ### Final Thoughts - Which Metrics to Choose?
-1. **Focus on chrF and BLEU scores** for evaluating model performance, as they demonstrate a robust inverse relationship with manual correctness labels.
+1. **Focus on BLEU score for evaluating model performance**

-2. **Consider ROUGE scores as supplementary metrics**, especially for understanding the quality of generated outputs in relation to reference completions.
+2. **Consider ROUGE-L, ROUGE-2 and ROUGE-1 scores as secondary metrics**, providing additional insights into the quality of generated outputs compared to reference completions.

-3. **Do not use exact match**, as it may not capture the complexity of code generation tasks where variations can still be valid.
+3. **Do not use exact match**, as it shows no significant correlation and may fail to capture the nuances of code generation tasks where variations in output can still be valid.

+### Summary of Recommended Metrics:
+1. **Primary Metric**: BLEU
+2. **Secondary Metrics**: ROUGE-L, and maybe ROUGE-2 and ROUGE-1

 ## 🏆 Acknowledgements
 * [Tiny Starcoder](https://huggingface.co/bigcode/tiny_starcoder_py)